JepMik/GCL-Build-Analyse-Tool/README.md

 #### **Extended Menu Options:**
 When choosing either a Non-Deterministic Program Graph or a Deterministic Program Graph, the program graph will be constructed.
 Afterwards the following extended menu will be given:

     1. Step-wise Execution with Automatic Input
     2. Step-wise Execution with User Input
     3. Program Verification
+    4. Program Sign Analysis
+    5. Model Checking
-    4. Return to main menu
+    6. Return to main menu

 This extended menu gives the user the option of seeing a step-wise execution with either automated-input or with user-input for variables and arrays, perform a program verification or simply return to the main menu as given above.

 ## **Syntax of our Code**

 **These commands represent an extended set of Dijkstra's Guarded Commands Language syntactics**
 | Expressions | Description |
 | --- | --- |